karan19/mcp/verification/local-testing.md

 2. npm run dev:frontend
 3. Open http://localhost:5173/
 4. Sign in with a valid NexusNote Cognito username/password.
-5. Send a chat prompt and verify a fallback assistant response renders (until the backend chat endpoint is implemented).
+5. Send a chat prompt and verify the answer cites tool output (e.g., references Wikipedia when that tool is invoked).

 Shut Down
 ---------